blakeshall/build_a_better_lex/_posts/2019-1-26-simple-zoning-reform.md

 title:  "One simple zoning change that could have big impacts"
 tags: [ Lexington, development, zoning ]
 date:   2019-1-26 9:00:00 -0500
+description: "One thing I try to explain to people is how there can be little poison pills in our zoning ordinance that can hamper good incremental development and enforce the dichotomy of single use buildings or massive multiuse buildings."
 ---

 One thing I try to explain to people is how there can be little poison pills in